 After you have gathered your reference images, videos or even sounds, it is time to make a plan.
 A plan of the steps that you will take to create the model.
 From my experience, it is better to have 1-2 days planning and 6 hours of modelling than 1 hour of planning and then 12 hours of modelling.
-The latter option always, always, ALWAYS contains the struggles and remodelling of parts that didn’t fit correctly or the normals and topology were off.
+The latter option always, always, ALWAYS contains the struggles and remodelling of parts that didn’t fit correctly or off normals/topology.

 The planning part contains some of the following simple questions: